-There are two ways to travel from Bangkok to Tak:
+There are two ways to travel by public transport from Bangkok to Tak:

 - Option 1: Fly to Mae Sot, then take a bus to Tak.

 - Option 2: Take a direct bus to Tak.